csteach/csteach.github.io/weekly_assignment.md

 This product review provides an initial opportunity to consider products and designs for your final course assessment.

 I shall be creating a [Trello](https://trello.com/comp388441luc) board for this work.
 Please [contact me](mailto:nhayward@luc.edu?subject=Trello) by the end of Monday 26th January 2015 with your [Trello](https://trello.com/) username.
-If you are new to [Trello](https://trello.com/) you will need to register for their service.
-After you are added to this Trello organisation, please post your product ideas, both good and bad, to the **Product Brainstorming** board by the end of Wednesday 28th January 2015.
+If you are new to [Trello](https://trello.com/), you will need to register for their service.

+After receiving your Trello username, I will add you to the class organisation.
+Please post your product ideas, both good and bad, to the **Product Brainstorming** board by the end of Wednesday 28th January 2015.

 This Trello organisation is private, and only visible to those enrolled in this course.